- Black snakeroot

 There is some evidence that black cohosh is effective for menopausal symptoms.
 More research is needed.

 It is not clear if black cohosh is beneficial for menopausal symptoms due to conflicting results from various studies.
 There is not enough evidence to support its anticancer effects in humans.
-Patients should use caution as liver failure has been reported from its use.
+Patients should use caution because liver failure has been reported from use of black cohosh.

 - Menopausal symptoms